Caesar Rayford

-Caesar Rayford (born March 4, 1986) is a former American football defensive end in the National Football League for the Dallas Cowboys.
-He also was a member of the BC Lions, Spokane Shock, Utah Blaze, Jacksonville Sharks, Calgary Stampeders, Montreal Alouettes, Los Angeles Kiss and Tampa Bay Storm.
-He played college football at the University of Washington.
-He is currently the defensive line and linebackers coach for the Atlantic City Blackjacks.
+Caesar Rayford (born March 4, 1986) is an American former professional football player who was a defensive end for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Washington Huskies.
+Rayford also was a member of the BC Lions, Spokane Shock, Utah Blaze, Indianapolis Colts, Calgary Stampeders, Montreal Alouettes, Jacksonville Sharks, Minnesota Vikings, Los Angeles Kiss, Saskatchewan Roughriders, and Tampa Bay Storm.

-Early years
+Early life

-Rayford attended Bethel High School.
+Rayford attended Bethel High School in Spanaway, Washington.
 As a senior, he tallied 47 tackles, 8 sacks and 3 blocked field goals.
 He received All-SPSL South and Tacoma News Tribune's second-team All-area honors.

 College career

 Rayford accepted a football scholarship from the University of Washington on January 11, 2004.
 He chose the Huskies over scholarship offers from Oregon and UCLA.
 He was originally redshirted as a true freshman, but had to play the last 6 games of the season because of injuries suffered on the defensive line.

 As a sophomore, he appeared in 9 games, making 2 tackles and a half sack.
 As a junior, he appeared in 9 games and made one tackle.
 As a senior, he appeared in 13 games, registering career-highs with 10 tackles and 4 sacks.

 He played a total of 35 career games mainly as a backup defensive end, finishing with 13 tackles (7 solo), 5.5 sacks, 5.5 tackles for loss, 4 pass breakups, one forced fumble and one blocked kick.